Oneo64/Starlattice/Technology/Weapons.md

  - **Rate of Fire:** 600 rpm
  - **Rate of Fire:** 600 rpm
  - **Length:** 18 centimeters
- - **Projectile:** Contained plasma bolt
+ - **Projectile:** Contained plasma bolt (5 grams, heat estimated to be 2000 kelvins)
  - **Muzzle Velocity:** 330 m/s
  - **On impact:** Bolts explode in a small shower of sparks, burning whatever they touch.
  - **Effective Range:** ~250 meters

 A KAG MN-12, shortened to MN-12, is a plasmatic pistol manufactured in the Kagalarian Empire.
 It uses a mrokek core.

-Its containment field generator holds the plasma bolts using 0.8 kilojoules of energy.
+Its containment field generator holds the plasma bolts using 1 kilojoule of energy.

 #### KAG YP-P4 (KAG Yivniy Panovka Prototype 4)
  - **Type:** Plasmatic handweapon
  - **Core:** Mrokek
  - **Length:** ~110 centimeters
- - **Projectile:** Steady plasma output in the form of a beam
+ - **Projectile:** Steady plasma output in the form of a beam (heat estimated to be 3000 kelvins)
  - **Muzzle Velocity:** 330 m/s
  - **Effective Range:** ~50 meters

 A KAG YP-P4, shortened to MYP P-4, is a plasmatic rifle manufactured in the Kagalarian Empire.
 Instead of bolts, this rifle fires a beam of plasma by allowing a steady electrical current into its mrokek core.

-Its containment field generator holds the plasma beam together using 1.5 kilojoules of energy.
+Its containment field generator holds the plasma beam together using 2.5 kilojoules of energy.

 #### Queendom's Rifle 3 (uses phystine)
 placeholder